-A stressed bank can also borrow in the interbank market, where healthy banks with surplus reserves can lend.
+A stressed bank can borrow in the interbank market, where healthy banks with surplus reserves can lend.
 The gross interest rate over the second period in the inter-bank market is 1 if there is an excess of loanable funds relative to demand.
-If not, the gross interest rate will rise to $(1 + r_1)$ to equalize the demand and supply for funds.
+If not, the gross interest rate will rise to $(1+r_1)$ to equalize the demand and supply for funds.
 When this is the case, stressed banks and healthy banks that lend in the interbank market will find it attractive to issue some capital at date 1.

-1.6.
-Flow of Reserves due to Deposit Flight and Capital Issuance at Date 1
+1.7.
+Flow of Reserves due to Deposit Flight

-Where do deposits that flee the distressed banks (as well as the incremental deposits that are created by the payments related to the date-1 rescue investment) go?
+When there are ample reserves, the location of reserves is unimportant.
+In stressed times, when everyone dashes for cash for final settlement, location is paramount.
+Where do deposits that flee the distressed banks (as well as the incremental deposits that are created by the payments resulting from the date-1 rescue investment) go?
 This is a critical issue and will influence important results in the paper.
 We assume these deposits get parked in safe banks.
 But what is safe?
 Any healthy bank that lends in the interbank market bears some risk of not being repaid, raising concerns among risk-averse institutional depositors about how much risk the bank is taking; in particular, these institutional depositors may learn from interbank markets that the bank has run down its reserve balances.
 We therefore assume that to be seen as safe, a healthy bank should maintain an unimpeachable balance sheet and, in particular, not lend to distressed banks in the date-1 interbank market.
-It will then attract a proportional share (with other safe banks) of the flight-to-safety deposits that flee the distressed banks (see Figure 1).
+It will then attract a proportional share (along with other safe banks) of the flight-to-safety deposits that flee the distressed banks (see Figure 1).

-Of course, given the rate prevailing in the interbank market at date 1, some healthy banks will lend.
+Of course, given the high rate prevailing in the interbank market at date 1, some healthy banks may lend.
 These banks become tainted.
-Tainted banks will not attract any flight-to-safety deposits (though we assume that their existing deposits do not withdraw - alternative assumptions are easily analyzed).
-For now, we assume that at date 0, any bank will assume that conditional on being healthy, there is an exogenous probability φ it will become tainted.
-We will endogenize φ in section III.
+Tainted banks will not attract any flight-to-safety deposits.10